Kids’ Books to Read for the Fourth of July

 Her Right Foot by Dave Eggers

-A fun and unique nonfiction book about the Statue of Liberty’s history, including its creation and journey to America.
-The last part of the book dives into the symbolism behind her right foot, which isn’t something people often notice, and explores what it might mean that she’s mid-stride.
+A fun and unique book about the Statue of Liberty’s history, including how Lady Liberty was built, how she made her way to America, and why she’s such an important symbol.
+The last part of the book delves into the symbolism behind her right foot, which is often overlooked, and explores what it might mean that she’s mid-stride.

 Early Readers